How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 Facebook Is Still King for Volume

 With 90.8 million potential ad reach, no other platform matches Facebook’s ability to reach all five classes at scale.
 Even Class A uses it for news and community.
+But the platform behaves very differently by class — strategy must adapt accordingly.

 03